 The compiler even reminds us that this only works with closures!

-When a closure captures a value from its environment, the closure uses memory to store the values for use in the closure body.
-This use of memory is overhead that we don’t want to pay for in the more common case where we want to execute code that doesn’t capture its environment.
+When a closure captures a value from its environment, it uses memory to store the values for use in the closure body.
+This use of memory is overhead that we don’t want to pay in more common cases, where we want to execute code that doesn’t capture its environment.
 Because functions are never allowed to capture their environment, defining and using functions will never incur this overhead.

 Closures can capture values from their environment in three ways, which directly map to the three ways a function can take a parameter: taking ownership, borrowing immutably, and borrowing mutably.
-These ways of capturing values are encoded in the three Fn traits as follows:
+These are encoded in the three Fn traits as follows:

-FnOnce consumes the variables it captures from its enclosing scope (the enclosing scope is called the closure’s environment).
-In order to consume the captured variables, the closure must therefore take ownership of these variables and moves them into the closure when the closure is defined.
+FnOnce consumes the variables it captures from its enclosing scope, known as the closure’s environment.
+In order to consume the captured variables, the closure must take ownership of these variables and move them into the closure when it is defined.
 The Once part of the name is because the closure can’t take ownership of the same variables more than once, so it can only be called one time.

 Fn borrows values from the environment immutably.